 The research plan divides complex scientifically important issues into critical uncertainties.
 The research plan provides a rationale for why the critical uncertainties are important, but does not include extensive background beyond that necessary to establish significance of the issue.
 Full syntheses of current knowledge on each research topic are not provided because doing so would require a much longer research plan.
 The critical uncertainties are described at a high level to preserve flexibility of implementation and to prevent the research plan from quickly becoming dated.
-The critical uncertainties were compiled from the fish and wildlife program, various reports of the ISAB and the ISRP, regional fish and wildlife managers, subbasin plans, recommendations from national science groups, biological opinions, and other research plans within the region.
+The critical uncertainties were compiled from the fish and wildlife program, the Council’s 2006 Research Plan, the draft research and monitoring implementation strategies (e.g., Anadromous Salmonid Monitoring Strategy, ASMS) and synthesis (e.g., ocean synthesis report) documents produced by managers, the Counicl’s Science-Policy Exchange materials, various reports of the ISAB and the ISRP including those produced by their predecessors the Independent Scientific Group and Scientific Review Group, input from regional fish and wildlife managers, subbasin plans, recommendations from national science groups, biological opinions, and other research plans within the region.
 Chapter IV introduces long-standing and contemporary focal research themes and critical uncertainties important to the program and to the region.

-By articulating and organizing these uncertainties the research plan will help the region agree upon research priorities, address knowledge gaps, and avoid duplication of effort.
+By articulating and organizing these uncertainties the research plan helps the region agree upon research priorities, address knowledge gaps, and avoid duplication of effort.
 The research plan describes the critical uncertainties in terms that are intended to elicit the development of specific research hypothesis and project proposals.
 Therefore each research theme profiles the topic and why it is important.
 This approach highlights the central issues while preserving the challenge for investigators to develop more innovative or integrative approaches.

 The ISAB and ISRP recommend against an overly detailed rendition of research needs, pointing out that this inadvertently might diminish innovative responses; preclude flexibility to incorporate new information and techniques; and result in early obsolescence of the research plan.
 Further, the ISAB and ISRP cautioned that too many research recommendations could precipitate difficulty in reaching consensus on priorities.
-Consequently inventories of all the potential research topics identified during the public review of the research plan do not appear in the plan but will be considered during the development of the implementation plan.
-Taken together the critical uncertainties set forth in Chapter IV and the inventories supporting the implementation plan will provide a framework for guiding more detailed discussions of the allocation of research funding.
+Consequently inventories of all the potential research topics identified during the public review of the research plan do not appear in the plan.
+All uncertainties, however, are to be compiled in the supporting research uncertainty database initiated in 2012 (insert link to database).
+Taken together the critical uncertainties set forth in Chapter IV and the supporting database will provide a framework for guiding more detailed discussions of the allocation of research funding.

 Sources of Critical Uncertainties